 EEG first launched Recycle.
 Reforest.
 Repeat on 17th June 2016 to advance and strengthen its effective partnership with the UNCCD.
 The day serves as a unique reminder for everyone that land degradation neutrality is achievable through problem-solving, strong community involvement and co-operation at all levels.
 The project serves as means of maximising EEG’s Paper Collection Campaign during the summer months and encourages the local community to continue with their environmental actions during the holidays.

-From June to July 2019, EEG joined hands with the UNCCD for the fourth consecutive year, in its efforts to promote the message of WDCD by rolling out a paper collection project for its members.
-The project engaged 246 members of the society and encouraged them to take action towards combating desertification as they collected 174, 238 kg of paper.
-The efforts of the participants were acknowledged at an awarding ceremony at the Grand Millennium Hotel Dubai.
+From June to July 2020, EEG joined hands with the UNCCD for the fourth consecutive year, in its efforts to promote the message of WDCD by rolling out a paper collection project for its members.
+The project engaged 143 members of the society and encouraged them to take action towards combating desertification as they collected 78, 382 kg of paper.